YufeiZhang2/AIP-A3/README.md

 • Run Mongo shell `mongod` in another terminal to access data in MongoDB

+• `cd ./models/databseScript` to change directory to database script folder

+• Run `node movieData.js` to poupulate the sample data to the mongo database 'cinema'

+• `cd ../../` change directory to the root folder

-• `cd .\GoldenTimeCinema-angular\` to change directory to front-end directory of Angular
+• `cd ./GoldenTimeCinema-angular/` to change directory to front-end directory of Angular

 • Run `ng build` to build the front-end project in Angular project folder